cmc17/cmc17.github.io/travelling/index.md

 Instructions for using the public transport to reach the university from other locations in Milano can be obtained via [Google Maps](https://maps.google.com/), by searching for “Piazza dell’Ateneo Nuovo” as the destination.

-For further information, see also the [Reach us by public transport](http://www.unimib.it/go/6108044203512065963) page on the University website.
+For further information, see also the [Reach us by public transport](http://www.unimib.it/go/6108044203512065963) page on the university website.